tquic-group/tquic-website/docs/intro.md

 Extensive automated testing, including unit testing, fuzz testing, integration testing, performance benchmarking, interoperability testing, and more.

 * **Protocol Compliance**:
 TQUIC has been [verified by formal specification using the Ivy tool](further_readings/conformance/).
-It has also passed [IETF interoperability tests](https://github.com/marten-seemann/quic-interop-runner).
+It has also passed [IETF interoperability tests](https://github.com/marten-seemann/quic-interop-runner) with mainstream implementations.

 :::note